Ephedra (plant): Ecology

-Drug and supplement uses
+Today, Ephedra plants are found no further south than 3°N in the Saharo-Arabian region.
+However, researchers have discovered evidence of this drought-resistant plant living over 1000 km further south at Oldupai Gorge around one million years ago, based on fossil pollen, preserved tap roots, and supporting indicators of arid conditions.

+Human use

+Remains of a buried Neanderthal found at Shanidar cave in Iraqi Kurdistan, over 50,000 years old was found associated with Ephedra pollen among those of other plants.
+While some authors have suggested that these represent plant remains deliberately buried alongside the Neanderthal, other authors have suggested that natural agents like bees may have been responsible for the accumulation of pollen.

+In addition, archaeological remains of Ephedra dating back 15,000 years have been discovered at Taforalt Cave in Morocco.
+Fossil cones of Ephedra were found concentrated in the cemetery area, specifically within a human burial.

 The Ephedra alkaloids, ephedrine and pseudoephedrine – constituents of E. sinica and other members of the genus – have sympathomimetic and decongestant qualities, and have been used as dietary supplements, mainly for weight loss.
-The drug, ephedrine, is used to prevent low blood pressure during spinal anesthesia.
+The drug ephedrine is used to prevent low blood pressure during spinal anesthesia.

-In the United States, ephedra supplements were banned from the market in the early 21st century due to serious safety risks.
-Plants of the genus Ephedra, including E. sinica and others, were used in traditional medicine for treating headache and respiratory infections, but there is no scientific evidence they are effective or safe for these purposes.
+In the United States, ephedra supplements were banned from the market in the early twenty-first century due to serious safety risks.
+Plants of the genus Ephedra, including E. sinica and others, were used in traditional medicine for treating headache and respiratory infections, but there is little to no publicly available evidence that they are effective or safe for these purposes.

 Ephedra has also had a role as a precursor in the clandestine manufacture of methamphetamine.

 Adverse effects

-Alkaloids obtained from the species of Ephedra used in herbal medicines, which are used to synthetically prepare pseudoephedrine and ephedrine, can cause cardiovascular events.
+Alkaloids obtained from the species of Ephedra used in herbal medicines, such as pseudoephedrine and ephedrine, can cause cardiovascular events.
 These events have been associated with arrhythmias, palpitations, tachycardia and myocardial infarction.
 Caffeine consumption in combination with ephedrine has been reported to increase the risk of these cardiovascular events.